dslusser/PalcsUI-Canvancement/install/README.md

 Cheers and happy Canvas-ing!

+## Upcoming Scripts
+### The Waybetter Gradebook
+A new way to view individual student grades with a number of new features.

+### Download Canvas Rubric Data
+Finally, for an assignment with a rubric, a way to download the rubric data of all students into one spreadsheet.

 ## Release Notes
 ### [palcs-ui.user.js](https://github.com/dslusser/PalcsUI-Canvancement/raw/master/install/palcs-ui.user.js) - Version 5.3.00.00
 - Bug fixes and updates to address issues that popped up when Canvas updated the comment box on the SpeedGrader